taravatp/Neural_Network_From_Scratch/README.md

 <img src="images/dataset.png" width="70%" height="60%">
 </p>

 In order prepare the dataset, 21 keypoints of each hand gesture in a raw image have been extracted by mediaPipe library. then their (x,y) coordinates have been stored in a .npy file.
-(I used an already implemented code for this part)
+I used an already implemented code for this part.
 <p align="center" width="100%">
 <img src="images/sample_data.png" width="70%" height="60%">
 </p>